-- 1. At "A" sanctioned shiai events and Canada Games, medals are only awarded if contests have been fought and the contestant won a minimum of one bout.
-The allocation is determined by the number of competitors competing in a category as follows:

-- 1.1.
-One competitor: no medal

-- 1.2.
-Two competitors: 2 medals providing that both won a bout

-- 1.3.
-Three competitors: 3 medals providing that three won at least one bout

-- 1.4.
-Four competitors: 3 medals

-- 1.5.
-Five competitors: 3 medals

-- 1.6.
-Six and more competitors: 4 medals

-- 2. At "B" and "C" sanctioned shial events the distribution of medals is at the discretion of the Tournament Director.

-- 3. For kata events medals are awarded to both tori and uke as follows:

-- 3.1.
-One pair: 1 medal

-- 3.2.
-Two pairs: 2 medals

-- 3.3.
-Three pairs and more: 3 medals

-- 4. If a competitor/pair competes in a combined category, only one set of medals will be allocated amongst competitors/pairs in that category and not at the same time for the uncontested category.
+- 1. At "A" sanctioned shiai events, medals are only awarded if contests have been fought and the contestant won a minimum of one bout.
+The allocation is determined by the number of competitors competing in a category as follows: - 1.1.
+One competitor: no medal - 1.2.
+Two competitors: 2 medals providing that both won a bout - 1.3.
+Three competitors: 3 medals providing that three won at least one bout - 1.4.
+Four competitors: 3 medals - 1.5.
+Five competitors: 3 medals - 1.6.
+Six and more competitors: 4 medals - 2.
+At "B" and "C" sanctioned shiai events the distribution of medals is at the discretion of the Tournament Director. - 3.
+For kata events medals are awarded to both tori and uke as follows: - 3.1.
+One pair: The pair must present the kata.
+No competition gold medals awarded but participation medals and/or certificates may be awarded - 3.2.
+Two pairs: 2 pairs of medals (gold, silver) - 3.3.
+Three pairs and more: 3 pairs of medals (gold, silver, bronze) - 4.
+If a competitor/pair competes in a combined category, only one set of medals will be allocated amongst competitors/pairs in that category and not at the same time for the uncontested category.